sy2002/QNICE-FPGA/README.md

 19. Start the VGA emulator by entering `./qnice-vga ../monitor/monitor.out`.
     This will load the "operating system" called "Monitor" and show two
-    windows: One window is the emulated VGA screen and the other window is the emulated QNICE terminal window running the "Monitor" operating system.
+    windows: One window is the emulated VGA screen (black) and the other window is the emulated QNICE terminal window running the "Monitor" operating system and showing a blinking cursor and a `QMON>` prompt.

 20. Click on the QNICE terminal window to give it the keyboard focus.
 You should see a blinking cursor and the prompt `QMON>`.
 If you see a black